 Naval SCALP / Missile de Croisière Naval (MdCN)

 France, the US and Britain struck three of Syria’s main weapons facilities on 14 April 2018 in a military operation that involved the use of more than 100 missiles fired from ships and manned aircraft.
-The French Navy (Marine Nationale) conducted the first ever operational strike involving the new MdCN (Missile de Croisiere Naval) naval cruise missile last night.
+The French Navy (Marine Nationale) conducted the first ever operational strike involving the new MdCN (Missile de Croisiere Naval) naval cruise missile.
 The cruise missiles were launch against a chemical weapons production site of the Syrian regime in coordination with the United States and the United Kingdom.
 France used missile-equipped frigates based in the Mediterranean, in addition to five Rafale fighter jets, five Mirage 2000 jets and two AWACS radar-equipped planes flying from several bases in France.

 The Naval Cruise Missile is designed to allow operations to land with deep strike capability from multi-mission frigates (FREMMs) and nuclear attack submarines (SNAs) Barracuda.
 Holding this capacity will greatly contribute to the diversification and multi-theatrical permanence of cruise missile launch platforms.
 It is complementary to the airborne cruise missile Scalp-EG from which it is derived.
 Embarked on combat vessels positioned for a prolonged distance at a safe distance in international waters, ostensibly (frigates) or discreetly (submarines).
 With a range of several hundred kilometers, the MdCN is suitable for missions of destruction of infrastructure of high strategic value.
 The impact accuracy is equivalent to that of the SCALP EG. MBDA is the prime contractor for the MdCN.

-With this weapon, the Navy will have a unique strike force in Europe, only the Royal Navy has cruise missiles, in this case the American Tomahawk, but only on its submarines.
+With this weapon, the Navy would have a unique strike force in Europe, only the Royal Navy has cruise missiles, in this case the American Tomahawk, but only on its submarines.
 The MdCN gives the naval carriers the means to support diplomatic maneuver, and the air-land action by striking, from the sea and with precision, in the depth of the opposing territory.
 It benefits from the advantages of the naval carrier: freedom of the seas, mobility, permanence, ostensible or discreet presence, number of carriers.
 Finally, the MdCN, by its performance, particularly in terms of military load and range, offers a complementarity with air strikes in depth.

 The first European naval cruise missile, the MdCN was implemented for the first time on a FREMM, Aquitaine, during a qualification shoot in May 2015.
 Each of these frigates is designed to implement 16 MdCN, housed in Sylver A70 vertical launchers.
 The naval cruise missile is expected to equip the FREMM frigates and the Barracuda attack submarines.
 A sea to air transition capsule is configured in the submarine-launched version of the MdCN.
 The submarine version is installed with a container, which completely surrounds the missile and its booster, allowing it to be ejected through an immersed submarine’s torpedo tubes.